 As more and more organizations of every size are realizing, nearly every employee can benefit from having the ability to capture, share, and search internal meetings with ease.
 So how do you enable these abilities at scale to support productivity and knowledge sharing throughout your entire organization?

-A More Scalable Solution For Sharing Zoom Meeting Recordings
+A More Scalable Solution For Recording & Sharing Zoom Meetings

 Panopto’s industry-leading video platform even includes a pre-built integration for Zoom, which automatically uploads Zoom recordings to your organization’s secure video portal where they can be shared with just a few clicks and watched from anywhere on any device.

-And along with making Zoom videos easy to centralize and store, Panopto also automatically indexes every word spoken aloud or shown on-screen in every video uploaded to your library with our industry-leading SmartSearch video search engine.
-That means that you and your colleagues can find and jump to the exact moment in any Zoom meeting where a specific topic is discussed, without having to hunt and peck through the full recording.
+And along with making Zoom videos easy to centralize and store, Panopto also automatically transcribes every word spoken aloud and indexes every word shown on-screen in the zoom meetings uploaded to your library with our industry-leading video search engine called SmartSearch.
+That means that you and your colleagues can find and jump to the exact moment in any Zoom recording where a specific topic is discussed, without having to hunt and peck through the full video.

 Moreover, with Panopto there are no limits on how long your videos will be stored or how many videos you can upload to your library.
 Whether you’re recording just a few select meetings or every single one, Panopto gives you space for them all, without adding costs.
 And all your Zoom recordings that are uploaded to Panopto are set to private by default, so you don’t have to worry about sensitive information getting into the wrong hands.